kmagusiak/odoo-docker/README.md

 ## Connecting to the database

 Either get into the container directly with `docker-compose exec db bash`.
-The default postgresql environment variables are used: PGHOST, PGUSER, etc.
+The default postgresql environment variables are set: PGHOST, PGUSER, etc.

 ## Backup and restore database

-You can use `click-odoo-initdb` or `click-odoo-update` to update installed modules.

 If you restore from an SQL file (odoo.sh), you can use directly the postgres tools to restore the database.